3 years (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 For Education degrees, this progression is accomplished as follows.
 In Year One, all students take three core modules:

 - Education and Society: this covers the role of education in society, the changing nature and management of educational institutions, and the wider impact of education policies.

-- Introduction to social psychology: this provides an introduction to the psychology of social life.
+- Introduction to Psychology: this provides an introduction to the psychology of social life.

 - Introduction to Social Science Research: an introduction to the principles and skills that underpin social science research.

-Single honours students will complete their programme of study with an additional psychology module and cognate modules from the Sociology and Social Policy schemes.
+Single honours students will complete their programme of study with cognate modules from the Sociology and Social Policy schemes.
 Joint honours students will focus their remaining modules on those required by their partner subject.